core-wg/oscore/draft-ietf-core-object-security.md

 * the CoAP-to-HTTP proxy copies the HTTP OSCORE header field and body to the new request
 * the target of the redirect has the necessary OSCORE security context required to decrypt and verify the message

-Since OSCORE requires HTTP body to be preserved across redirects, the HTTP server is recommended to reply with 307 or 308 instead of 301 or 302.
+Since OSCORE requires HTTP body to be preserved across redirects, the HTTP server is RECOMMENDED to reply with 307 or 308 instead of 301 or 302.

 For the case of HTTP client to CoAP server, although redirect is not defined for CoAP servers {{RFC7252}}, an HTTP client receiving a redirect should generate a new OSCORE request for the server it was redirected to.